Written by Divinity Nutra, Updated on February 27, 2023

 It can taste great on a salad or in a fruit-packed apple cider vinegar drink recipe.
 If adding this sour, fermented ingredient to your food is not your thing, there are also a variety of supplements available, such as ACV gummies.
 You can even try ACV pills or capsules, which are typically available in the natural section of your grocery store or the supplement section at your local pharmacy.

-As a natural product and food ingredient, the perceived risks of side effects are low, especially when compared to many of the pharmaceutically available gout treatments.
+As a natural product and food ingredient, the risks of side effects are low, especially when compared to many of the pharmaceutically available gout treatments.
 And so, it is easy to see why this simple ingredient has gained traction as not only a solution for gout pain relief but also as a cure-all natural superfood.

 Apple cider vinegar is certainly trending, but does it work?
 Is it an effective home remedy for gout?